MBNpro-ir/spicetify-plus/README.md

 ## ⚠️ Troubleshooting

-This script was designed to be robust, but here are solutions to common issues:

 ### GitHub API Rate Limit Error

 -   **Problem**: You see an error message like `API rate limit exceeded`.
 This happens when too many unauthenticated requests are made to GitHub from your IP address.
--   **Solution**: This script includes a built-in GitHub personal access token to prevent this.
-However, if this token expires or is revoked, you may encounter this issue.
-To fix it:
+-   **Solution**: The script allows you to use a GitHub personal access token to prevent this.
-    1. [Generate a new Personal Access Token](https://github.com/settings/tokens) on GitHub (no scopes/permissions are required).
+    1. [Generate a new Personal Access Token](https://github.com/settings/tokens) on GitHub (no scopes/permissions are required for public repos).
-    2. Open the `spicetify-plus.ps1` script in a text editor.
+    2. If you are a developer, open the `spicetify-plus.ps1` script in a text editor.
-    3. Find the line `$Global:githubToken = "..."` at the top of the script.
+    3. Find the line `$Global:githubToken = ""` at the top of the script.
-    4. Replace the old token with your new one.
+    4. Place your new token inside the quotes.

 ---